What Is Gum Disease?

 How Do Periodontal Diseases Develop?

 Gingivitis is the initial stage of periodontal disease.
 Affected gum areas become increasingly red.
 They may appear swollen and may bleed easily, especially when you brush or floss your teeth.
-The condition is reversible at this stage with regular brushing, flossing and visits to the dentist.
+The condition is reversible at this stage with regular brushing, flossing, and visits to the dentist.
 If it is not treated, however, gingivitis may lead to a more serious condition called periodontitis.

-Periodontitis can irreversibly damage the gums, bones and other structures that support the teeth and it can lead to tooth loss.
+Periodontitis can irreversibly damage the gums, bones, and other structures that support the teeth and it can lead to tooth loss.
 However, treatment can help.
 At more advanced stages, the disease may require more complex treatment to prevent tooth loss.
 In the worst case, teeth can become loose and need to be removed by the dentist.
 How periodontitis is treated often depends on how far the condition has progressed and how well your body responds to therapy over time.

-Gingivitis develops as bacterial by-products irritate the gums, making them red, tender, swollen and likely to bleed.
+Gingivitis develops as bacterial by-products irritate the gums, making them red, tender, swollen, and likely to bleed.
 Periodontitis occurs when inflammation caused by plaque by-products destroys the tissues that anchor teeth in the bone.
-As the disease progresses, pockets form, which allow more plaque and calculus to collect below the gum line.
+As the disease progresses, pockets form, which allows more plaque and calculus to collect below the gum line.
 Unless treated, the affected teeth may become loose and even require removal by a dentist.